Registration is an operation through which Oracle stores information about an agent in the data dictionary.

 TRUE, the agent uploads information describing a previously unknown agent class or a new agent version into the server's data dictionary.

-Oracle recommends that you use the default value for this parameter (
+Oracle recommends that you set the value to

 4.4.2 Disabling Agent Self-Registration

 HS_AUTOREGISTER = FALSE